mindsharelabs/mindshare-api/README.md

 ## 2.1.2
 - Complete re-write to support Gutenberg Editor.
-We're now focusting on adding additional blocks and a limited number of additional theme fucntions.
+We're now focusing on adding additional blocks and a limited number of additional theme functions.

 ## 1.1.2